Welcome to Diane's Blog - Canning and Cooking at Home

 3/4 cup all-purpose flour

-1 quart half-and-half cream (I've used 2 cups 2% milk & 2 cups heavy cream with great results)
+1 quart half-and-half cream (I use 2 cups 2% milk & 2 cups heavy cream with great results)

 2 Tablespoons red wine vinegar

-2 teaspoons Old Bay Seasoning, more if preferred
+2 teaspoons Old Bay Seasoning, **see note below

 1/2 teaspoons garlic salt

-Drain juice from clams into a cup to measure, add in the bottle of clam juice and enough water to come to 4 cups total - then pour into a large skillet over the onions, celery and potatoes and cook over medium heat until tender. (approx 10 mins once to a medium boil)
+Drain juice from clams into a 4 cup to measuring cup., add in the bottle of clam juice and enough water to come to 4 cups total - then pour into a large skillet over the onions, celery and potatoes and cook over medium heat until tender. (approx 10 mins once to a medium boil)

 Photos by: Diane Baker for Canning and Cooking at Home